Computer Hardware Acquisition, Disposition, Replacement, and Disposal Policy

 - Ensure the device remains evergreen with security and application updates

 Due to the above descriptions, User Services will not reimburse, nor support the purchase of, any hardware typically supported by User Services (computers, printers, scanners, etc.) unless that purchase was procured through, and/or with the knowledge and approval of, User Services.
 With respect to hardware purchased with College funding outside the knowledge of User Services, while User Services will apply the best effort possible to supporting this hardware, support may be limited.
+Further, with spcific regard to newly-acquired departmental printers and/or non-HIG-supported multi-function devices, these systems may not be added to the Dickinson network (wired nor wireless) and will need to be directly connected to a computer to be used.

 All technology, including hardware and software, regardless of how the purchase was originally funded (departmental funds, User Services funds, endowed funds, etc.) remains the property of Dickinson College.
 Dickinson does not consider requests for sale or retaining for non-College uses (‘gifting’) of technology to faculty, staff, or retirees; for example at the time of departure from Dickinson.